 Chatbots have been on an upward trend over the past few years with more and more businesses using this popular technology.
 Business Insider even came to the conclusion that 80% of businesses will either be using or plan to use some type of chatbot by 2020.
 It makes sense.
 Chatbots can initiate conversations with customers, qualify leads, and speed up the buyer’s journey.

-Before you purchase a chatbot platform and start building, it’s important to understand the pros and cons of this talkative technology.
+Before you purchase a chatbot platform and start building automation, it’s important to understand the pros and cons of this talkative technology.

 What is Chatbot?